Juris Doctor: Legal training in colonial North America and 19th-century United States

 There were some few mentors that were dedicated to the service, and because of their rarity, they became so sought-after that the first law schools evolved from the offices of some of these attorneys, who took on many clerks and began to spend more time training than practicing law.

 In time, the apprenticeship program was not considered sufficient to produce lawyers fully capable of serving their clients' needs.
 The apprenticeship programs often employed the trainee with menial tasks, and while they were well trained in the day-to-day operations of a law office, they were generally unprepared practitioners or legal reasoners.
-The establishment of formal faculties of law in U.S. universities did not occur until the latter part of the 18th century.
+The establishment of formal faculties of law in United States universities did not occur until the latter part of the 18th century.
 With the beginning of the American Revolution, the supply of lawyers from Britain ended.
-The first law degree granted by a U.S. university was a Bachelor of Law in 1793 by the College of William and Mary, which was abbreviated L.B.; Harvard was the first university to use the LL.B. abbreviation in the United States.
+The first law degree granted by a United States university was a Bachelor of Law in 1793 by the College of William and Mary, which was abbreviated LB; Harvard was the first university to use the LLB abbreviation in the United States.

 The first university law programs in the United States, such as that of the University of Maryland established in 1812, included much theoretical and philosophical study, including works such as the Bible, Cicero, Seneca, Aristotle, Adam Smith, Montesquieu and Grotius.
 It has been said that the early university law schools of the early 19th century seemed to be preparing students for careers as statesmen rather than as lawyers.
-At the LL.B. programs in the early 1900s at Stanford University and Yale continued to include "cultural study", which included courses in languages, mathematics and economics.
-An LL.B., or Bachelor of Laws, recognized that a prior bachelor's degree was not required to earn an LL.B.
+At the LLB programs in the early 1900s at Stanford University and Yale continued to include "cultural study", which included courses in languages, mathematics and economics.
+An LLB, or a Bachelor of Laws, recognized that a prior bachelor's degree was not required to earn an LLB.

 In the 1850s there were many proprietary schools which originated from a practitioner taking on multiple apprentices and establishing a school and which provided a practical legal education, as opposed to the one offered in the universities which offered an education in the theory, history and philosophy of law.
 The universities assumed that the acquisition of skills would happen in practice, while the proprietary schools concentrated on the practical skills during education.